tweag/haskell-training/material/domain.md

 ---

-I need to mention that `Show` should actually be used basically only for debugging.
-If you need pretty printing to show data to your users, probably `Show` is not what you're looking for.
+I need to mention that `Show` should only be used for debugging.
+If you need to show data to users, a pretty-printing library would be more appropriate.

 ---